 What data does the company collect?

 Email, gender, date of birth

 Heart rate, movement, sleep data, temperature, and more

-Partners that you share your data with like your doctor, trainer, or researchers
+Partners that you share your data with, for example, your doctor, fitness trainer, etc.

 How can you control your data?

 What is the company’s known track record of protecting users’ data?